adityaverm-a/order-service/README.md

     go run cmd/main.go

+Once the server is up & runnning, use the provided Postman Collection!
 ### <a name="starting-debugger">Launching the Debugger <a/>

 Create a file `launch.json` in `.vscode` directory ( .vscode directory should be on the root) with the following content.